 Tumor developments were assessed using a high-resolution Karl Storz colonoscope (1.9 mm outer diameter; Tuttlingen, Germany) at the end of protocol (day 124).
 Mice were anesthetized using isoflurane for the duration of the procedure and closely monitored.
 For tumors assessment we followed the method described by Becker et al. [44].
-Tumors observed from colonoscopy videos were counted, measured and categorized into size: grade 1 (very small but detectable tumor), grade 2 (tumor covering up to one eighth of the colonic circumference), grade 3 (tumor covering up to a quarter of the colonic circumference), grade 4 (tumor covering up to half of the colonic circumference) and grade 5 (tumor covering more than half of the colonic circumference).
+Tumors observed from colonoscopy videos were counted, measured and categorized into size: grade 1 (very small but detectable tumor), grade 2 (tumor covering up to one eighth of the colonic circumference), grade 3 (tumor covering up to a quarter of the colonic circumference) and grade 5 (tumor covering more than half of the colonic circumference).